dapr/docs/concepts/configuration/README.md

 ---- | ------- | -----------
-app  | string   | AppId of the calling app to allow/deny service invocation from namespace  | string |  Namespace value that needs to be matched with the namespace of the calling app trustDomain  | string | Trust domain that needs to be matched with the trust domain of the calling app defaultAction  | string | App level default action in case the app is found but no specific operation is matched operations | string   | operations that are allowed from the calling app
+app  | string   | AppId of the calling app to allow/deny service invocation from namespace  | string |  Namespace value that needs to be matched with the namespace of the calling app trustDomain  | string | Trust domain that needs to be matched with the trust domain of the calling app.
+Default is "public" defaultAction  | string | App level default action in case the app is found but no specific operation is matched operations | string   | operations that are allowed from the calling app